lifepillar/vim-wwdc16-theme/Readme.md

 WWDC16 also works in MacVim, gVim, etc…: no configuration is needed.

 For terminals not supporting true colors, you *must* set your 16 terminal ASCII colors to the WWDC16 palette.
-For OS X's Terminal.app, a terminal profile is included in the repo.
+For macOS's Terminal.app and iTerm2, terminal profile are included in the repo.

 ## Options

-Put these in your `.vimrc` before loading the color scheme to enable special features in the terminal (provided that your terminal has support for such features):

-- **Italics:**
+Put the following options in your `vimrc` to customize the color scheme.

+- **Enable italics in the terminal:**

         let g:wwdc16_term_italics = 1

-- **Transparent background:**
+  Your terminal must support italics for this option to take effect.

+- **Use a transparent background in the terminal:**

         let g:wwdc16_term_trans_bg = 1